Hugo Michell Gallery Open: Sera Waters | Kenny Pittock

 This exhibition has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.

 Kenny Pittock is a Melbourne-based artist who employs humour and sentimentality to playfully respond to contemporary Australian culture, exploring the overlaps and boundaries between the public and the personal.
 Pittock works across a large range of mediums, including ceramics, drawing, text, and photography.

 Kenny has exhibited across Australia and internationally, including at the Museum of Old and New Art, the Australian Centre for Contemporary Art, the Perth Institute of Contemporary Art, the Monash University Museum of Art, Artspace in Sydney, and Galleria 291 in Rome, Italy.
 Pittock’s work is held in collections including the City of Melbourne State Collection and the Melbourne University Union Collection.

-Please join us in celebrating the launch of these two incredible exhibitions!
+Please join us in celebrating the launch of these two incredible exhibitions on May 16!

 Hugo Michell Gallery acknowledges the Kaurna people as the traditional custodians of the Adelaide region, and that their cultural and heritage beliefs are still as important to the living Kaurna people today.